What is the Tough Mountain Challenge?

 Where do I check-in when I get there?

-Come right into the Welcome Center at South Ridge Base Lodge.
-You'll see the registration area and will pick up your shirt and mug at this time.
-There will be course maps available also.
-We have a small grocery store that will be open throughout the event in case you need a beer to take the edge off prior to the event.
+Check in is at South Ridge Base Lodge at Sunday River.
+You won't miss it.
+We also have a small grocery store that will be open throughout the event in case you need a beer to take the edge off prior to the event.

 What time should I arrive?